 Open source data

-SGC collected data from many different public sources, with a focus on events that have occurred in the United States between 1966 and 2013.
+The Stanford Geospatial center has collected its data from many different public sources, with a focus on events that have occurred in the United States between 1966 and 2013.
 SGC is currently working to make the data set more complete in terms of the number of incidents recorded and the full information about each event.
 SGC is also planning to add policy resources and government information.

 If you have any questions or concerns about this project, please contact us.